-Chunoti Wildlife Sanctuary, located (21°40' North latitude and 92°07' East longitude) in the country's south-eastern region (Figure 4.1), falls within Banshkhali and Lohagara Upzilas of Chittagong District, and Chakoria Upzila of Cox's Bazar District.
-It covers 7 Union Parishads: Chunoti, Adhunagar, Herbang, Puichari, Banskhali, Borohatia and Toitong (Figure 4.2).
-The Sanctuary, established in 1986 (see the Government Notification placed as Annexure-I) as a representative of hill forests bio-geographic zone, comprises 7 reserved forest (RF) blocks (Chambal, Jaldi, Napura, Puichari, Goyalmara, part Satgarh and part Chunoti).
+Chunoti Wildlife Sanctuary, located (21040' North latitude and 92007' East longitude) in the country's south-eastern region (Figure 1), falls within Banshkhali and Lohagara Upzilas of Chittagong District, and Chakoria Upzila of Cox's Bazar District.
+It covers 7 Union Parishads : Chunoti, Adhunagar, Herbang, Puichari, Banskhali, Borohatia and Toitong (Figure 2).
+The Sanctuary, established in 1986 as a representative of hill forests bio-geographic zone, comprises 7 RF blocks (Chambal, Jaldi, Napura, Puichari, Goyalmara, part Satgarh and part Chunoti).
 It is bordered on the north by RFs of Chunoti Range, and in the south-east and south by RFs of Chunoti and Barabakia Ranges.